Our Pest guide

 The blowflies lay their eggs in rotting meat, dung, carrion, and open wounds.
 Also called bluebottle, they are a tenacious house guest in the Calgary area, coming in open windows and doors, cracks, and holes.
 Blowflies spread their germs to surfaces, food, and people.

 Because they are indiscriminate eaters, the blowfly is host to diseases originating from dung and rotten flesh.
-In fact, they commonly carry dysentery, anthrax, and jaundice.
+They commonly carry dysentery, anthrax, and jaundice.
 Interestingly, the larvae of the blowfly raised in sterile conditions are used to consume dead tissue in humans and animals to promote healing.

 Carpenter Ant - Camponotus